slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Travelling is getting under the skin of the place.
 - For how long?
 Research says aim for 3 to 6 days of travel.
 Frequency beats intensity.
 - Think less about money optimization and more about who you’re going with.
 - Travellers are the best money managers.
-People have a cultural memory of travelling as expensive but it's not.
+People have a cultural memory of travelling as expensive but it’s not.
 Just buy a ticket to the next destination, look for empty seats and get people to take you home.
 - Choose places with “lifers”: people who are dedicated to the business itself, not to a paycheck.
 - Build a business with the heuristic of «maximize my vacation time»: Contracting -> Travelling between contracts -> Travelling while contracting -> Software product business -> Chilling

 <!--
-- On adrenaline: what's your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->
+- On adrenaline: what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->